Father John Misty: Father John Misty performing name and Fear Fun (2012–2014)

-After leaving Fleet Foxes, Tillman moved to Los Angeles and signed to new label Sub Pop.
-Dissatisfied with the slow and sad music he had previously made, he adopted the new performing name of Father John Misty.
+After leaving Fleet Foxes, Tillman moved to Los Angeles and signed to his next record label Sub Pop.
+Dissatisfied with the slow and sad music he had previously made, he adopted the performing name of Father John Misty.
 The first album under his new name, Fear Fun, was released on May 1, 2012.
-A couple of months prior to the release of the album a video was released for the song "Hollywood Forever Cemetery Sings" starring Parks and Recreation's Aubrey Plaza.
+A couple of months before the release of the album a video was released for the song "Hollywood Forever Cemetery Sings" starring Parks and Recreation's Aubrey Plaza.
 The album was a dramatic departure from any of Tillman's prior releases.

 As Father John Misty, Tillman was featured on Kid Cudi's 2013 album Indicud.
 Tillman wrote an essay about Damien Jurado's recording, Brothers and Sisters of the Eternal Son (Secretly Canadian, 2014).
 He also wrote the soundtrack for a short film called The History of Caves, directed by his wife, filmmaker Emma Elizabeth Tillman.

 The "Limited Run Promotional Poster" was available at the artist's website, and promoted a purported release called New Winter, described as a "Christmas Neu-Jazz Double Album", and quoted several paradoxes and reviews (for example, from The Wall Street Journal, calling it the "new standard by which all seasonal music must now be measured", or from Spin, giving the release 10 out of 10 points and calling it "[e]ssential year-round listening").
 The poster text further states that the release will be sold as "compact disc" as well as "[l]imited edition prismatic hologram 6xLP on merlot and emerald semi-translucent 180 gram vinyl with original alternate-side etchings by Josh Tillman available till[sic] supplies last".
-The poster names five songs that are part of the track list: "Gesture I: Inoculation (Mother And Child)", "Gesture II: Feast Of Spirits", "Anacrusis Future Seed", "Naked Fire/The Fifth Season" and "Gemini".
+The poster names five songs that are part of the track list: "Gesture I: Inoculation (Mother and Child)", "Gesture II: Feast of Spirits", "Anacrusis Future Seed", "Naked Fire/The Fifth Season" and "Gemini".